 A bonus is that Archeage also provides dragons for players to ride, and need I say more about how awesome the game is than that?

 Smite is an excellent alternative to League of Legends, and unlike League of Legends, Smite is entirely free.
-Smite is pretty big in esports circles with several tournaments and the yearly Smite World Championship that's worth one million dollars.
+Smite is pretty big in esports circles with several tournaments and the yearly Smite World Championship worth one million dollars.

 This game features a slightly different take on third-person shooters, and the altered angle is kind of refreshing.
 Smite is an arena-based MMO and showcases a combat style similar to that of Dota 2.
 Players control either a god/goddess or a mythical creature, which grants the user and the user's team powers.
-These gods/goddesses come from a variety of mythoi like Norse, Japanese, Arthurian, Hindu, Chinese, Mayan, Celtic, Polynesian, Greek, Slavic, Egyptian, Yoruba, Roman, and Voodoo.
+These gods/goddesses come from various mythoi like Norse, Japanese, Arthurian, Hindu, Chinese, Mayan, Celtic, Polynesian, Greek, Slavic, Egyptian, Yoruba, Roman, and Voodoo.

 Guild Wars 2

 Guild Wars 2 is one of the most highly ranked games available.
 It essentially works as a combat fluid, less teamwork required version of World of Warcraft.
 Gamers have the option of in-game purchases, but it's not required for game mastery or leveling up.
 Guild Wars 2 is unique because the storyline is affected by players' actions, which is something unusual for multiplayer RPGs.

 Players get to choose between five races and eight professions.
 The professions determine your armor class; professions range from scholars to soldiers.